luci/recipes-py/README.recipes.md

 &mdash; **def [listdir](/recipe_modules/file/api.py#524)(self, name, source, recursive=False, test_data=(), include_log=True):**

 Lists all files inside a directory.

+If the source dir contains non-unicode file or dir names, the corresponding bad characters will be replace with "?" mark.

 Args:
   * name (str): The name of the step.